BGGR101/tichu-game/README.md

 ## Gameplay
 - **Setup**: Four players, paired into two teams.
 - **Objective**: Be the first team to score 1,000 points.
-- **Special Cards**: Includes com.tichu.model.cards.Mahjong, com.tichu.model.cards.Dog, com.tichu.model.cards.Phoenix, and com.tichu.model.cards.Dragon cards, each with unique effects.
+- **Special Cards**: Includes Mahjong, Dog, Phoenix, and Dragon cards, each with unique effects.

 For a complete breakdown of rules, see the [wiki](https://en.namu.wiki/w/%ED%8B%B0%EC%B8%84).